Lieutenant Colonel William McKenzie, MC, OBE - letters - 1914 - Part 3

 to greet you with gladness

-at this time.
-I guess you
+at this time I guess you

 are wondering how I

 am doing.
-Well, rest content.
+Well rest content

-I am just O.K.
+I am first O.K.

 & trying to do something

-worthwhile.
-It is a very
+worth while.
+It is a

 fine opportunity & but

-for needful cautious and
+for needful caution and

 essential censorship